Accomplished, determined, courageous and enterprising.

 That way it will be easy for the recruiter to make a decision on the resume.

-As we always say, our job is to make recruiter's work easy and do not leave him wondering what exactly the candidate can deliver.
+As we always say, the objective of a resume is to make the recruiter's work easier and to not leave him wondering what exactly the candidate can deliver.

 We suggest that rather than writing a complete paragraph on your career objective, you could simply write your targeted designation just above the career summary.